 In India, awareness of the dangers of fire in buildings is prevalent.
 There are strict fire prevention and firefighting norms followed by every local fire force department regarding the design and implementation of suppression and detection system.
-With the widespread adaption of fully glazed façades, particularly in high-rise commercial buildings, there was a gap observed in codes in terms of fire rating of the façade.
+With the widespread adaption of fully glazed façades, particularly in high-rise commercial buildings, there was a gap observed in codes in terms of the fire rating of the façade.
 Fire rating for glazed façades had remained fairly non-critical from the regulations perspective even though there are codes and tests as per NFPA and BS standards.

 NBC 2016 has tried to bridge the gap by providing guidelines on the following aspects:

-The code has listed out several norms for fire safety of façades in high-rise buildings.
+The code has listed out several norms for the fire safety of façades in high-rise buildings.
 Table 1 shows the tabulation of the relevant clauses and articles which dictate fire safety of glasses and building fenestration:

 Based on the study of the clauses above and the codes, the following key points are brought out: